dwjclark11/ZeldaClone_NES/README.md

 ## Introduction
 This game was created for educational purposes and to help develop my skills with C++, Lua, and understanding of data management.
-It uses the Pikuma Game Engine from the course "Create a 2D Game Engine with C++ and Lua".
+It uses the Pikuma Game Engine from the course https://courses.pikuma.com/courses/2dgameengine.
-This was a great course and I recommend it to anyone wanting to start learning more on Game Engines.
+This was a great course and I recommend it to anyone wanting to start learning more on creating Game Engines.
-I have made a lot of changes regarding game flow, state machines, etc; however, the core of the engine remains the same.
+I have taken what I learned from that course and applied it to creating this Zelda Clone and Tilemap/Quest Editor.
+I am still working on the functionality and this is a beautiful step into my journey to become a Software Developer!

 ## Technologies
 This project is created with: